miguelmartin75/cxb/docs/STYLE_GUIDE.md

 ## Performance Guidelines

-- Mark trivial functions with `CXB_INLINE`
-- Mark functions to be inlined but have span multiple lines with `CXB_INTERNAL_NODEBUG`
+- Mark functions you truly want inlined with `CXB_INLINE`.
+This will force an inline when no debug information should be generated.
 - Mark pure functions with `CXB_PURE`
 - Use `LIKELY()`/`UNLIKELY()` for branch prediction hints
-- Compile-time evaluation with `CXB_COMPTIME` where possible
+- Compile-time evaluation with `CXB_COMPTIME` where possible or use C++'s `constexpr`

 ## Platform Compatibility